asyncapi/website/pages/docs/getting-started/event-driven-architectures.md

 ### Channels

-One detail that might pass unnoticed from the diagram above is the existence of channels.
-All brokers support communication through multiple channels.
+One detail that might pass unnoticed from the diagram above is the existence of _channels_.
+All _brokers_ support communication through multiple channels.
 The industry doesn't have a common term for them, so you may see them referred to as _topics_, _routing keys_, _event types_, etc.

 A channel is usually assigned a name or identifier (e.g., `user_signed_up`) and it is often good practice to send a single type of message through a particular channel.
 Think about TV or radio channels; the BBC only broadcasts its information through an assigned channel.
 If the broadcasters (publishers) didn't respect that rule, you (the subscriber) would only see and hear interference.